lupyuen/lupyuen.github.io/src/flash.md

 # Boot Image

-Located at ROM address `0x0`, the __Boot Image__ contains the firmware code that is run first upon booting BL602....
+Located at offset `0x0`, the __Boot Image__ contains the firmware code that is run first upon booting BL602....

 1.  __Boot Image Binary__ is at...